enormandeau/stacks_workflow/README.md

 As a result, when comparing two SNPs, we only use samples that have no missing data in both SNPs and who possess the rare allele in at least one of the SNPs.

-Using the singleton SNPs, keep only unlinked SNPs using:
+Using the singleton SNPs, keep only unlinked SNPs using one the following scripts.
+The input parameters are described by the scripts themselves.

 ```bash
 # Denovo